'Family type' is a derived variable that classifies family nuclei according to the presence or absence of couples, parents and children.

 - During census processing, the people in each private dwelling (including absentees) have codes allocated to them that indicate who they live with and their roles within families (eg partner, parent, child).
 This is called family coding.
 The family type derivation uses the family coding to identify family nuclei within households and to determine the family type of each family nucleus.

-- The family types of Couple with children and One parent with children can include situations in which other people, including grandparents, are in a parental role.
+All of the above family types can include situations in which other people, including grandparents, are in a parental role.

-- The One parent with children category will include many families in which the children are in shared care and alternate between living with one parent and living with the other parent in separate dwellings.
+- The 'one parent with children' category will include many families in which the children are in joint custody and alternate between living with one parent and living with the other parent in separate dwellings.
 The household in which the children have been included will depend on how the forms were filled in.
-The help notes on this said, "Children in shared care should give the address where they spend most nights.
-If children spend equal amounts of time at different addresses, give only one of those addresses – their census night location".
+The help notes on this said: "Children in joint custody should give the address where they spend most nights.
+If children spend equal amounts of time at different addresses, they should give only one of those addresses."

 - There are a small number of instances in which people's age and family characteristics appear inconsistent.